kiquetal/kiquetal-create-a-REST-API-lp/README.md

-# creating-a-rest-api-with-quarkus-lp-author
+# create-a-rest-api-lp-author
-Repository for liveProject: Creating a REST API with Quarkus
+Repository for liveProject: Create a REST API